 Since 2021, Be•at is fully committed to the Youca Action Day.
 Youca, YOUth for Change and Action – formerly Zuiddag – is an organization for and by young people that stimulates them to work together towards a sustainable and fair society.
 On Youth Action Day, 15,000 young people, from the fourth to the seventh grade, commit themselves to work on a school day.
 By doing so, they get a taste of working life.
 Their pay, 55 euros, is donated to projects of committed young people worldwide, in Burkina Faso, Ecuador and Uganda.

 Together with our partners, we are constantly looking for new ways to avoid plastic cups ending up on the rubbish heap.
 In that sense, we also had a test case in the Proximus Pop Up Arena in summer 2021 to switch to a circular system.
-However, the ambition is even higher, in so far that we are also working towards the reusable cup.
-This is not easy in an event hall, due to the lack of storage space and the logistical operation involved in washing the cups.
-We also want to make sure that what is presented as a sustainable option strokes with reality.
-But technology is also evolving, and we are hopeful that we will be able to come up with a sustainable solution by early 2023.
+However, the ambition is even higher.
+On 6 June 2023, reusable cups are introduced in our arenas.
+This is not easy in a venue, due to the lack of storage space and the logistical operation that is recovering and rinsing the cups.
+But the initiative fits perfectly with our sustainability vision.

 The use of plastics is banned as much as possible in our venues.
 We are constantly making efforts to address this issue with our suppliers.
 We are not yet able to say that you will not find any plastics at our venues, but its use has been greatly reduced, and the objective is clear: as little plastics as possible in our venues!